-It was with great excitement that I opened the Garmin Vivosmart.
+It was with great excitement that I unboxed the Garmin Vivosmart.
 I had already reviewed the Vivofit and missed my Fitbit Flex for its size and unassuming design.
-Could this be the fitness band you rule them all?
+Could this new offering from Garmin be the fitness band you rule them all?

 But wait, there’s more.
 It can also act as a remote for a Garmin Virb, control music on your iPhone, and connect to a speed/cadence sensor to track a cycling workout.
 These are all some exciting features, but does it deliver?
 What kind of execution?

 Within the box there are only a few items – The Vivosmart, a quick start manual, the charging cable, and the Vivokeeper which helps hold the clasp in place.

 After opening the box, I saw that the Vivosmart powered on.
 Since I had Garmin Connect on my iPhone, I synced it.
 I already have a Vivofit and the app squawked that there could only be one fitness tracker, did I want to use this one (the Vivosmart)?
 I chose yes and it didn’t seem to work, so I deleted the Vivofit and Vivosmart from the app and tried again.
 This time it worked.

 I was off and running.
 First, I put it on with the Garmin Vivofit that I already owned to get a comparison of size and step count over time.